 I am Associate Professor at Willamette University, a small liberal arts college in Oregon.
 I teach in the Politics and Sociology departments and the International Studies program.
 I am co-chair of the Women’s and Gender Studies program, along with Aili Zheng.

 My research and teaching interests include gender, violence, and storytelling; human rights advocacy; the politics of international justice and “gender justice”; and race and racism in international politics.
 I am committed to expanding access to higher education, serving (prospective) first-generation college students, and decolonizing the teaching of international politics.

-In 2009 I received my Ph.D. in Political Science from the University of Minnesota, a public land-grant institution.
+I received my Ph.D. in Political Science from the University of Minnesota, a public land-grant institution, in 2009.
 At Minnesota I taught classes on global politics and human rights and I completed the Preparing Future Faculty program.
 Concurrently, I was a founding member of the Equal Access Coalition, a large group of students, workers, educators and community members working to expand access to higher education in the Twin Cities and beyond.

 This website (still under construction) will serve as a research and teaching depository and it will (hopefully) host resources for students.

 For more info on this image see: mg.co.za/article/2016-03-18-paint-speaks-to-power